 SALT LAKE CITY — Sackerson, a new Utah theatre company, presents an all new horror theatrical experience in time for the Halloween season.
 Set in an industrial warehouse, Bride of Frankenstein brings to life the 1935 classic horror film of the same name, using theatre and dance.
-The innovative and experimental piece, directed by Christopher Clark, uses theatre, dance, and the full audio from the film (with actors lip sync their roles) to bring the story to the stage.
+The innovative and experimental piece, directed by Christopher Clark, uses theatre, dance, and the full audio from the film (with actors lip syncing their roles) to bring the story to the stage.
 The story is of the classic Frankenstein tale, where two doctors, Dr. Henry Frankenstein (Alex Ungerman) and Dr. Septimus Pretorius (Bob Nelson), create life from assembling dead bodies.
 In this tale, the object is to create a female companion for the already created Monster (Kris Paries).
 While this is not an easy task, kidnappings, murders, and haunting circumstances occur.

 Show closes October 31, 2015.